Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Discussion

 Due to the deep high-resolution photometry from \textit{HST}, we resolve sub-solar mass sources.
 To validate mass estimates from the BEAST, we compare the CMD distribution of BEAST initial mass estimates in the SMC with PARSEC stellar evolutionary tracks \citep{bressan2012}.
 We opt to only make this comparison in the SMC since the LMC has much more extinction and a larger range of metallicities which complicates this comparison.

 In Figure \ref{fig:iso}, we plot the spatially binned optical CMD of all high-reliability sources in the SMC, colored by the median initial mass estimates from the BEAST.
-This figure is the same as Figure \ref{fig:beast_cmd}c, except the color bar now shows discrete mass bins to aid in the comparison.
+This figure is the same as Figure \ref{fig:beast_cmd_smc}b, g, and l, combined, except the color bar now shows discrete mass bins to aid in the comparison.
 PARSEC stellar evolutionary tracks are overlaid, with age ranging from 10 Myrs (log(Age)$=7$ yrs) to 6.3 Gyrs (log(Age)$=9.8$ yrs) for stars with three initial masses: 0.7, 1.0, and 2.0 $M_{\odot}$.
 These models assume a metallicity of 20\% $Z_{\odot}$, a distance of 60 kpc, and apply no extinction.

 The evolutionary tracks for stars with initial masses of 0.7 and 1.0 $M_{\odot}$ are in agreement with the BEAST-predicted initial mass estimates.
 The 2.0 $M_{\odot}$-track also overlaps with BEAST estimates, however, the track seems to overlap more with slightly higher-mass stars ($M=2.5\mbox{--}3.0\ M_{\odot}$), and there is less agreement given the limited spatial coverage of the CMD.
-One explanation for the overlap with higher-mass stars could be the lack of extinction in the isochrone modeling, which would make the track redder and dimmer, or an overestimation of the stellar metallicity.
-Overall, the BEAST initial mass estimates agree with isochrone evolutionary tracks.
+There are two potential reasons for the lack of alignment between higher-mass stars and their evolutionary tracks: (1) it could be that higher-mass stars are located in dusty environments, which would make the observed stars dimmer and redder than the stellar evolutionary track; (2) it could be that the higher-mass stars have metallicities greater than 20\%, which would make them dimmer and redder for a given mass on the main sequence.
+From Figure \ref{fig:beast_cmd_smc}, we know main sequence stars with 2.0 $M_{\odot}$ in the SMC exhibit a gradient of metallicities, ranging from $3\mbox{--}30\%\ Z_{\odot}$, while extinction varies from $0.1\mbox{--}0.5$ mag, so both of the effects noted above are likely responsible for the offset between the observed stars and the stellar evolutionary tracks at higher masses.
+Overall, the BEAST initial mass estimates agree with stellar evolutionary tracks.